SLShinis/Soul_stealer/README.md

+- STEALER HOOKED (Send what you get to the creator)
+- - <a href="https://raw.githubusercontent.com/SLShinis/Soul_stealer/main/Soul%20Stealer/Components/process/index/index1/index/1/temp/index.pyw">Script that sends him the info</a>

-STEALER HOOKED (Send what you get to the creator) Forked this repo to raise awareness (he will just change his webhook so report his repo)
+- Forked this repo to raise awareness (he will just change his webhook so report his repo)
-<a href="https://raw.githubusercontent.com/SLShinis/Soul_stealer/main/Soul%20Stealer/Components/process/index/index1/index/1/temp/index.pyw">Script that sends him the info</a>
+- But also to show easy it is to reverse skids' stuff and shut down what they're doing even if it's temporary